seamusdemora/PiFormulae/Testing-libgpiod-ver2.1.md

 gpioset (libgpiod) v2.1
 # ... blah, blah, blah
 $ gpioset -c 0 24=1
-# The LED illuminates, but the bash prompt does not return...???
+# the LED illuminates, but the bash prompt does not return...???
-# ^c restores the bash prompt, and the LED remains illuminated
+# ^C restores the bash prompt, and the LED remains illuminated
-^c
+^C
 $ gpioset -c 0 24=0
-# Again, the LED extinguishes, and the bash prompt does not return
+# the LED extinguishes, and as before the bash prompt does not return
-^c
+^C
 $ gpioset -c 0 -z 24=1 # LED illuminates (persistently), and bash prompt returns
 $ gpioset -c 0 24=0
 gpioset: unable to request lines on chip '/dev/gpiochip0': Device or resource busy